fathyb/parcel-plugin-typescript/README.md

 ## Sponsor

-If you have a couple bucks to spare here is three non-profit organizations I encourage you to help to build a better future :
+If you have a couple bucks to spare here are three non-profit organizations I encourage you to help to build a better future:
 - [ChildFund](https://www.childfund.org/Ways-To-Donate)
 - [UN Women](https://donate.unwomen.org/now)
 - [Mozilla](https://donate.mozilla.org)